A response to Boris Johnson’s “Build Build Build” mantra

 These thoughts take me back to my days at the Commission for Architecture and the Built Environment, when in 1999 Richard Rogers’ ‘Towards and Urban Renaissance’ became the planning mantra.

 This was a common sense and sustainable approach to ensuring that our cities and transport nodes were densified to make best use of resources and ensure that shops and services benefited from this density.

-Now there is a risk of the same thing happening again, adding more tiny living spaces to the overly subdivided older properties that Covid-19 has proved are totally unsuitable for the wellbeing of so many (especially the wealth-generating young).
+Now there is a risk of the same thing happening again, adding more tiny living spaces to the overly subdivided older properties that Covid-19 has proved are totally unsuitable for the wellbeing of so many.

 We need to ensure we take the right lessons forward from the coronavirus pandemic as a society.
 We have to learn from the reduction in respiratory-related (Covid-19 excepting) illnesses resulting from decreased air pollution levels during lockdown.
 We have to learn that for many the only solace of the past few months has been to venture outside, walk, run, cycle, enjoy the sound of birdsong and to watch springs and summer unfold in real time.

 We surely have a duty to respond to the wellbeing issues that have been loudly trumpeted, resulting from cramped conditions and a lack of access to green spaces.

 Intelligent and carefully thought-out infrastructure solutions are needed that don’t pander to the Nimbys but instead listen to environmentalists.
 Yes we need to act fast, but simply slashing red tape and allowing a culture of building purely to get people working is short-sighted short-termism bundled up with long-term self-harm.